Cicely Tyson, groundbreaking award-winning actor, dead at 96

 “With heavy heart, the family of Miss Cicely Tyson announces her peaceful transition this afternoon.
 At this time, please allow the family their privacy,” according to a statement issued through Thompson.

 A onetime model, Tyson began her screen career with bit parts but gained fame in the early 1970s when Black women were finally starting to get starring roles.
-Besides her Oscar nomination, she won two Emmys for playing the 110-year-old former slave in the 1974 television drama “The Autobiography of Miss Jane Pittman.”
+Tyson refused to take parts simply for the paycheck, remaining choosey.

+Tributes from Broadway and Hollywood poured in, including from Broadway star Tracie Thomas, who thanked her for paving the way.
+“A queen and a trailblazer indeed,” she wrote on Twitter.
+Former co-star Marlee Matlin wrote: “She was a consummate pro and all class.”
+Director Kenny Leon added: “God bless the greatest and the tallest tree.”

 Tyson’s memoir, “Just As I Am,” was published this week.